 The Midlands Engine defines how the East and West Midlands will come together to better serve the region on a collective level.
-It is being backed by business, local authorities, 10 Local Enterprise Partnerships, including the Leicester and Leicestershire Enterprise Partnership.
+It is backed by businesses, local authorities and 10 Local Enterprise Partnerships, including the Leicester and Leicestershire Enterprise Partnership.

 Midlands Engine Prospectus

 In 2016, the Midlands Engine Prospectus was launched.
 This document sets out how 300,000 jobs and £34 billion worth of growth could be achieved in the next 15 years.